MSP Insights | Disaster Recovery Planning: Insuring Success For You And Your Customers

 By BJ Gardner and Dave Zeigenfuss, Pennsylvania Lumbermens Mutual Insurance Company

 Insufficient disaster recovery (DR) planning is all too common.
-According to a recent report from IDC, almost half of all businesses likely couldn’t recover from a disaster, thanks to “inadequate DR planning and implementation.”
-That statistic doesn’t sit well with the actuaries at an insurance carrier.
+According to a recent report from IDC, almost half of all businesses likely couldn’t recover from a

 As a property and casualty insurance company, Pennsylvania Lumbermens Mutual Insurance Company (PLM) understands the importance of providing specialized protections that meet the evolving, unique needs of the niche market we’ve been serving for 125 years: the wood products and building materials industries.
 PLM provides specialty coverages in all U.S. states for retail dealers, wholesalers, distributors, light manufacturing, and heavy wood manufacturing operations.

 Just as we help policyholders, broker partners, and employees manage hazards and risks to ensure that their businesses flourish in the event of a disaster, we require customized solutions that protect and keep pace with our business needs.
 At the top of that list: a robust, affordable, and streamlined disaster recovery as a service (DRaaS) plan.
 Data loss isn’t an option.